hahaluluyo/MES-RANet/README.md

-# MES-RelationGCN
+# MES-RANet
-This repo is the implementation of our paper "MER-RANet: Two-stage Relation-aware Network for Macro and Micro-Expression Spotting in Long Videos"
+This repo is the implementation of our paper "MES-RANet: Two-stage Relation-aware Network for Macro and Micro-Expression Spotting in Long Videos"
 # Experiment environment
 OS: Ubuntu